 Harrisburg in Saline County, Illinois — The American Midwest (Great Lakes)

 Location.
 37° 44.311′ N, 88° 32.405′ W. Marker is in Harrisburg, Illinois, in Saline County.
 Marker is at the intersection of East Poplar Street (Illinois Route 34) and Main Street, on the right when traveling west on East Poplar Street.
+Marker is located at the southwest corner of the Saline County Courthouse grounds, which is the northeast corner of the Poplar Street/Main Street intersection.
 Touch for map.
-Marker is located at the southwest corner of the Saline County Courthouse grounds, which is the northeast corner of the Poplar Street/Main Street intersection.
 Marker is at or near this postal address: 10 East Poplar Street, Harrisburg IL 62946, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker.
-Saline County Courthouse Clock (about 300 feet away, measured in a direct line).
+At least 1 other marker is Saline County Courthouse Clock (about 300 feet away, measured in a direct line).

 Also see . . .